 - %tags – replaces post tags

 By the way, if you are confused about the difference between the alt attribute and the title attribute, here’s a handy little chart to help you out:

 Tactic #5 – Optimize image file names

-The file name of an image gets weight when it comes to SEO, so it’s essential that you optimize the file name of your images, too.
+The file name of an image matters when it comes to SEO.
+So, it’s essential that you optimize the file name of your images too.

 The tool to help you do this is a plugin called Media File Renamer.
 It’s pretty straightforward:

 Or you can change the image name manually.
 Either way, keep these elements in mind when naming an image:

 - The file name should be short.